tynardone/coffee-reviews-analysis/README.md

 The higher end of our rating system currently calibrates roughly as follows:

-97+ = Means: “We have not tasted a coffee of this style as splendid as this one for a long, long time”
+97+ =  We have not tasted a coffee of this style as splendid as this one for a long, long time.

-95-96 = Perfect in structure, flawless, and shockingly distinctive and beautiful
+95-96 = Perfect in structure, flawless, and shockingly distinctive and beautiful.

-93-94 = Exceptional originality, beauty, individuality and distinction, with no significant negative issues whatsoever
+93-94 = Exceptional originality, beauty, individuality and distinction, with no significant negative issues whatsoever.

-91-92 = An very good to outstanding coffee with excitement and distinction in aroma and flavor – or an exceptional coffee that still perhaps has some issue that some consumers may object to but others will love – a big, slightly imbalanced acidity, for example, or an overly lush fruit
+91-92 = An very good to outstanding coffee with excitement and distinction in aroma and flavor – or an exceptional coffee that still perhaps has some issue that some consumers may object to but others will love – a big, slightly imbalanced acidity, for example, or an overly lush fruit.

-89-90 = A very good coffee, drinkable, with considerable distinction and interest
+89-90 = A very good coffee, drinkable, with considerable distinction and interest.

-87-88 = An interesting coffee but either 1) distinctive yet mildly flawed, or 2) solid but not exciting
+87-88 = An interesting coffee but either 1) distinctive yet mildly flawed, or 2) solid but not exciting.

-85/86 = An acceptable, solid coffee, but nothing exceptional — the best high-end supermarket whole bean, for example
+85/86 = An acceptable, solid coffee, but nothing exceptional — the best high-end supermarket whole bean.